 Chain stitch tutorial - little fishy

-This little fishy could get you hooked on the many chain stitch variations that exist.
+This little fishy project could get you hooked on the many variations of the chain stitch that are out there.

 In this one simple motif, you can explore six different forms of the basic stitch!
 They are...